 Most class meetings will include a section of lab time where we use the classroom computers to learn software.
 If you would like to bring your own device (laptop, smartphone, etc.) to take notes, that is acceptable.
-However, you may need to use specific software (Photoshop, etc.) that is installed on the lab computers.
+However, you may need to use specific software (Adobe Suite) that must be on installed on your device in advance.